 Maestro Carlo Ponti is known for taking audiences of all ages on musical journeys of unique interpretive depth.

-He has worked at the Conductor’s Institute in the U.S. under Harold Farberman, with Andrey Boreyko, Mehli Mehta and Zubin Mehta in Los Angeles, and furthered his studies in Europe at the Vienna Music Academy under Leopold Hager and Erwin Accel.
+He has worked at the Conductor’s Institute in Connecticut under Harold Farberman, with Andrey Boreyko, Mehli Mehta and Zubin Mehta in Los Angeles, and furthered his musical studies in Austria at the Vienna Music Academy under Leopold Hager and Erwin Accel.

-Ponti was awarded Italy’s Premio Galileo Award in 2006 for exceptional musical achievement.
-In the United States, he was the recipient of the 2008 Artistic Achievement Award from the Virginia Waring International Piano Competition and the 2009 Spirit of Hope Award from the Childhelp Foundation for his contributions to the advancement of young musical talent throughout the world.
-In 2011 the Roman City Council also bestowed upon him and his family the Lupa di Roma Prize on the heels of an orchestral performance honoring film producer Carlo Ponti, Sr.
+Maestro Ponti was awarded Italy’s Premio Galileo Award in 2006 for exceptional musical achievement.
+In the United States, he was the recipient of the 2008 Artistic Achievement Award from the Virginia Waring International Piano Competition and the 2009 Spirit of Hope Award from the Childhelp Foundation for his contributions to the development and advancement of young musical talent throughout the world.
+In 2011 he was co-recipient of the Lupa di Roma Prize in Rome, and received the Premio Civitas 2014 award in Naples, Italy.

-As guest conductor, Ponti has appeared with the Simon Bolivar Symphony Orchestra, Orquesta de Valencia, Slovak Philharmonic Orchestra, Orchestre Philharmonique de Strasbourg, Orchestra del Maggio Musicale Fiorentino, Coro e Orchestra del Teatro San Carlo, Roma Sinfonietta Orchestra, Orchestra del Teatro di San Carlo, Verbier Festival Orchestra, Orquesta Sinfonica de Galicia, Orquesta Sinfonica de Mineria, Pro Arte Orchestra, Winnipeg Symphony Orchestra, Ural Philharmonic, Moscow Chamber Orchestra, Budapest Strings, Budapest Concert Orchestra, Alba Regia Symphony Orchestra, Cyprus Symphony Orchestra, Napa Valley Symphony, Budapest Concert Orchestra, UCLA Philharmonia and American Youth Symphony, Pro Arte Orchestra and UCLA Philharmonia.
+He has also appeared with the Simon Bolivar Symphony Orchestra, Orquesta de Valencia, Slovak Philharmonic Orchestra, Orchestre Philharmonique de Strasbourg, Orchestra del Maggio Musicale Fiorentino, Coro e Orchestra del Teatro San Carlo, Roma Sinfonietta Orchestra, Orchestra della Repubblica di San Marino, Orchestra della Magna Grecia, Orquesta Sinfonica de Galicia, Orquesta Sinfonica de Mineria, Winnipeg Symphony Orchestra, Ural Philharmonic Orchestra, Samara Philharmonic Orchestra, Moscow Chamber Orchestra, Budapest Strings, Budapest Concert Orchestra, Alba Regia Symphony Orchestra, Cyprus Symphony Orchestra, Napa Valley Symphony, Verbier Festival Orchestra, Sphinx Symphony Orchestra, American Youth Symphony, Pro Arte Orchestra and UCLA Philharmonia.

-International festival appearances include Festival d’Echternach, Festival Vancouver, Taichung Music Festival, Maggio Musicale Fiorentino, Bratislava Spring Music Festival, St. Petersburg Palaces Music Festival, Hungary's Royal Days Festival, Festival Internacional de Musica de Villena, Napa Valley Festival del Sole, Tuscan Sun Festival, and the Köln Musik Triennale.
+International festival engagements include Festival d’Echternach, Festival Vancouver, Taichung Music Festival, Maggio Musicale Fiorentino, Bratislava Spring Music Festival, St. Petersburg Palaces Music Festival, Hungary's Royal Days Festival, Festival Internacional de Musica de Villena, Napa Valley Festival del Sole, Tuscan Sun Festival, and the Köln Musik Triennale.

-Ponti’s work has been profiled on NPR, NBC, ABC, CBS Insider, Fox News, Leonard Lopate, Dennis Miller, Symphony Magazine and the Associated Press.
-His performances have been featured on American Public Media’s Performance Today and America’s Music Festivals radio programs.
+Ponti’s work has been profiled on ABC, CBS, NBC, NPR, PBS, Fox News, Leonard Lopate, Dennis Miller, Symphony Magazine and the Associated Press.
+His performances have also been featured on American Public Media’s Performance Today and America’s Music Festivals radio programs.